-2.7.3.2 Touch gestures
+2.7.4.2 Touch gestures

 When accessed using a tablet (or other touch screen devices), DCC supports camera manipulation using touch gestures.
-Thus, even though such devices lack the convenience of a mouse and keyboard, they can, nevertheless, be used to navigate through a 3D scene.
-The touch gestures available are listed in Table 4.
+Such devices can thus be used to navigate through a 3D scene despite lacking the convenience of a mouse and keyboard.
+The available touch gestures are listed in Table 4.